• Skip to primary navigation

 It adds visual interest to dishes.

-Green leaf lettuce and escarole: two leafy greens, two distinct flavor profiles.
+Green leaf lettuce and escarole: two leafy greens, two distinct flavors.

 Lettuce, mild and light with a hint of bitterness.
 Perfect for salads and sandwiches.